(World's Largest Aircraft)

-Videos and illustrations list of the largest planes throughout aviation history.
+Videos and illustrations list of the world's largest and world's largest planes throughout aviation history.
 Includes, specifications, and a guide to RC airplanes.

 The longest vehicle ever to take to the sky was the Hindenburg Air Ship.
 In its final configuration it carried a crew of about 60 and had 72 sleeping berths.
 Its cruising speed was 76 mph.
 Its first flight was on March 4, 1936.
 On May 6, 1937 it met its demise.